In the late ’70s and early ’80s, a popular dog used for guarding property was the Doberman Pinscher.

 English Toy Terriers

 This breed is often confused for a toy Doberman because it looks almost exactly like a Doberman.
-The big difference is that it is much smaller than a Doberman, and that explains why it is confused with mini or toy Dobermans.
+The big difference is that it is much smaller than a Doberman, which explains why it is confused with mini or toy Dobermans.

 Many dogs native to India have somebody composition similarities to Dobermans.
 However, no Indian dog more so than the Sarail Hound looks like a Doberman.

-In fact, if a Doberman could have a brindled or tiger-striped coat, these two dogs would be confused for each other all the time.
-Their bodies, heads, snouts, gaits, and even the way the dogs run look almost identical.
+In fact, if a Doberman could have a brindled or tiger-striped coat, these two dogs would always be confused for each other.
+Their bodies, heads, snouts, gaits, and even how the dogs run look almost identical.

 Sadly, you might never be able to see a Doberman side by side with a Sarail Hound because the Sarail Hound is on the verge of extinction.

-They were once commonly bred to defend homes and herds against jackals as well as racing and fighting dogs.
+They were once commonly bred to defend homes and herds against jackals, racing and fighting dogs.
 There aren’t many left because there isn’t much use for them anymore.

-The Manchester Terrier is a very old English breed that looks a lot like a very skinny, scruffy Doberman.
+The Manchester Terrier is a very old English breed that looks like a skinny, scruffy Doberman.